Sweet 16 Analysis: Key Stats, Matchups To Watch In This Weekend's March Madness Action

 “I know he knows, he’s got to stop those two guys,” said Lappas.
 “If a team has two guys get 57, they can beat anybody.
 So I think they (Arkansas) have to really bear down on these two kids and make some of these other guys beat them.
 I’m going to guess that’s what Eric Musselman is going to do…You’re not going to stop them completely but you have to get those two guys to shoot 14/35 or something.”

 Not to be lost in those upsets is Oral Roberts’ ability to turn opponents over too.
-They forced Ohio State into 16 giveawaysREAD MORE: Loyola 2 Wins Away From Repeating Historic Run To NCAA Final Four
+They forced Ohio State into 16 giveawaysREAD MORE: USC Men's Basketball Coach Andy Enfield: 'We Didn't Expect To Beat Kansas By As Many Points As We Did'

 and Florida into 19.
 Arkansas hasn’t turned the ball over much thus far (10 & 9 in first two games), that will be an area to watch here.